asmaloney/gactar/README.md

 - `empty` - the buffer does not contain a chunk
 - `full` - the buffer contains a chunk

-Checking the module state takes the form `<buffer> module <state>`.
-For example, to check if the retrieval module is in the error state:
+Checking the module state takes the form `module_state <module> <state>`.
+For example, to check if the memory module is in the error state:

 ```
-retrieval module error
+module_state memory error
 ```

 Valid module states are: